Russia considers more foreign military bases – Medvedev

 Russia is considering setting up more military bases in other countries, President Medvedev has revealed at a top-rank military meeting.

-The bases, Medvedev said, could provide for the needs of Russia’s military ships, which would be more efficient and less expensive than using escort ships.
+“I will not conceal this from you: we have some ideas about this.
+But for reasons you all understand I will not say them out loud,” Dmitry Medvedev told army commanders who he met Thursday at Gorohovetsky training ground.The bases, Medvedev said, could provide for the needs of Russia’s military ships, which would be more efficient and less expensive than using escort ships.
 They would also level Russia with its partners who, Medvedev said, have an advantage over Russia because of their bases staged all over the world.